Qiksar/qiksar/README.md

 ### Pre-requisites

 #### Docker

 Install docker and ensure that the docker engine runs when the user logs in.

 #### VS Code

 Install VS Code

 # Build Process for Mac

 The process is identical to the windows build process described below, simply ignore any references to the Windows Subsystem for Linux (WSL).

+So for example, you can simply open the terminal, create a ```development``` folder, and clone the Qiksar git repository and be underway in minutes!

 # Build Process for Windows

 Open WSL2 and install the Hasura CLI...

 ## Install Hasura CLI